What Is a Typical TEFL Salary When Teaching Online or Abroad?By Betsy Ramser Jaime

 Both credentials and teaching experience are what highly-paid regions such as the Middle East and Asia are looking for in their teachers.
 In order to qualify for jobs in these well-paid regions, schools will place a lot of emphasis on your educational background.
 You’ll need at least a bachelor’s degree, and often a master’s degree.
 Earning advanced TEFL/TESOL certification like the Bridge International Diploma in English Language Teaching, which can be taken for graduate-level college credit, is also a great way to get a competitive edge.

 Is TEFL a good career choice?

 TEFL can be a great and rewarding career choice.
-Whether in a classroom or online, you’ll have the chance to meet people from different countries and cultures, while providing your students with a valuable skill that could change their lives.
-Plus, teaching will give you so many transferable skills that you can use in almost any other career field in the future, particularly, training, recruiting, customer service, and management.
+Whether in a classroom or online, you’ll have the chance to meet people from different countries and cultures while providing your students with a valuable skill that could change their lives.
+Plus, teaching will give you so many transferable skills — like training, recruiting, customer service, and management — that you can use in almost any other career field in the future.

 Remember that most of us regret the things that we don’t do rather than the things we do.
 Your first step is to gain your TEFL/TESOL certification and after that, you can find the job that’s the best fit for you in regard to TEFL salary and other factors.
 Go for it!
 Teaching ESL might be one of the best decisions you’ll ever make.